matomo-org/developer-documentation/docs/security-in-piwik.md

 $rows = Db::query($sql, array($idSite));
 ```

-There is a limit to the number of placeholders you can use.
-If you need to use more placeholders than the limit allows, you may have to concatenate the parameters directly.
-Make sure these parameters are obtained from a trusted source (such as from another query).

-This is done in `ArchiveSelector::getArchiveData()` with archive IDs.
-The method could potentially select hundreds or thousands of archive IDs, which is well above the limit of allowed placeholders.
-Since the IDs are obtained from another query, it safe to just concatenate them.

 ## Preventing Remote File Inclusion

 [Remote File Inclusion](http://en.wikipedia.org/wiki/File_inclusion_vulnerability) is the inclusion and execution of source code that is not part of the webapp.
 It happens in PHP with `include` or `require` statements that use a path determined by the user.